Legacy Trail and Venetian Waterway Trail offer a smooth ride for more than 20 miles

 Thanks to these bridges, we crossed just two roads (neither busy) while bicycling two days on the Legacy Trail system.

-In a few years, the Legacy Trail will be extended to go from North Port/Warm Mineral Springs to downtown Sarasota with 30 miles of continuous paved trail.
+In early September 2022, the Legacy Trail opened the extension of the trail to North Port/Warm Mineral Springs.
+With this east-west section, the Legacy Trail offers 30 miles of continuous paved trail.
 (Local voters passed a bond referendum to fund it in 2018.)

 The Legacy Trail connects seamlessly to the separate Venetian Waterways Park trail at the Historic Venice Train Depot, providing several options for routes to take.